 It is generally prohibited for a court to rely on evidence that the parties have not submitted to the court.
-For documentary evidence, the court examines almost all evidence that the parties have submitted, as no hearsay rule exists.
+For documentary evidence, the court examines almost all evidence that the parties have submitted.
 For the examination of witnesses, the court carefully examines whether the witnesses the parties request for examination are necessary, and examines them only when the court considers that their testimony will influence the result of the case.